goooooouwa/writings/resume.md

 ## Introduction

 8+ years working experience in agile software development.
-With a technical background and broad understanding on business and design, I'm passionate about digital product management.
+With a technical background and broad understanding on business and design, Shunfa's a passionate digital product manager.

 ## Working experience